-This tangy potato recipe is exactly what to expect when dining at any Southern home or "home-cookin'" restaurant.
+This tangy Southern Mustard Potato Salad recipe is exactly what to expect when dining at any Southern home or "home-cookin'" restaurant.
 You'll love the creamy, slightly tangy flavor and texture!

 The best version I've ever had was my Grandmother's recipe.
 Naturally, she didn't measure any ingredients, but just "eyeballed" the correct proportion of each ingredient and it always came out perfect!

 - Quick and easy - Cook and cool the potatoes in advance, then, dice them, add the sauce and you're done!

 - Pairs well with ham, barbecue or as a side-dish to a sandwich